UbiquityRobotics/learn2/jazzy-devel/_sources/index.rst.txt

 Sections
 ########

 - `Magni 6 Model Introduction <model_introduction_>`_: Introduction to our Magni 6 robots.
 This section highligets their key specifications and typical use cases to help you choose the right model for your needs.

 - `Waiting for Your Robot <requirements_>`_: Covers what you should do while waiting for your robot to arrive.
-System requirements, recommended preparations like buying the correct batteries, and setting up your workstation.
+System requirements, recommended preparations like buying the correct batteries, setting up your workstations and trying out the simulation environment.
+In this section our custom images are also introduced.

-- `Setting Up Your Workstation `workstation_`_: Explains how to configure your workstation to be fully compatible with our robots, including hardware and software requirements.

-- `Unboxing <unboxing_>`_: Step-by-step instructions for safely unboxing your robot.
-Learn how to check for damages and ensure all components are included.
+- `Unboxing <unboxing_>`_: Step-by-step instructions for unboxing your robot.
+Learn how to safely unpack it, check for any damages, verify all components are included, install the batteries and power on the robot.

-- `Driving the Robot <driving_>`_: Learn how to operate your robot, from basic controls to advanced driving tips.
+- `Driving the Robot <driving_>`_: Learn how to operate your robot in the most basic way possible.
+How to drive it through Teleop and through our custom sofware EZ-MAP.

 - `EZ-MAP <ez_map_>`_: Our custom SLAM software for automating your robot.
 Includes installation, setup, and usage instructions.

-- `Simulation <simulation_>`_: Step-by-step guide to running RVIZ simulations of your robot, including a brief introduction to what RVIZ is._

-- `ROS2 <ros2_>`_: Overview of ROS2 and its role in our systems, with rpactical guides on interacting with your robot via ROS2.

 - `Troubleshooting <troubleshooting_>`_: Solutions to common hardware and software issues.
 Your first stop if you encounter problems.